1fpga/1fpga.com/content/english/_index.md

 # Banner
 banner:
   title: "1FPGA"
-  content: "A better frontend for FPGA Emulation and Gaming."
+  content: "A new frontend for FPGA Emulation and Gaming.
+Focus on your games, not on your hardware."
-  image: "/images/banner.jpg"
+  image: "/images/banner.webp"
   button:
     enable: true
     label: "Get Started on your DE10-Nano"